 Birds of Prey in the UK

-Birds of prey, also known as raptors, are among the most fascinating and powerful creatures in the avian world.
 In the UK, a diverse range of these majestic hunters can be found, showcasing a variety of adaptations that make them effective at their role in the ecosystem.

 The common buzzard, with its broad wings and short tail, is one of the most widespread raptors in the UK.
 Often seen soaring over farmland and woodland, it has a distinctive mewing call that can often be heard during the warmer months.
 These medium-sized birds primarily hunt small mammals and birds, employing their keen eyesight to spot prey from great distances.
 Their adaptability to various habitats, from woodlands to fields, has allowed them to thrive across the countryside.